romana/vpc-router/README.md

 Routes can be configured in different ways, but most commonly, vpc-router will take route configs from a storage (file or KV store) or via HTTP requests.
-It will make sure that routes in the VPC route table are updated as needed.
+It will make sure that routes in the VPC route table are updated as needed with every change to the route config.

 By default, it applies all route updates to all the route tables it can find within a specified VPC.